The PowerShell mapping commands replicate the mapping options you can use in ShareGate Migrate, giving you more control over your migration.

 Example

-Find how you can generate a mapping file, and how you can create a script with different mapping commands.
-The examples show User and group mappings since it is a common scenario.
-You can use the same principles with all the mapping types.
+See how to generate a mapping file and create a script with different mapping commands.
+The examples show User and group mappings, which is a common scenario, but you can use the same principles with all the mapping types.

 Export a mapping file from the UI

-6. Click the Export user and group mappings icon
+Click the Export user and group mappings icon.

-Tip: You can refer to the Create a User Mapping from a CSV File article to create a complex, or company-wide user mapping file.
+Tip: See the Create a User Mapping from a CSV File article to learn how to create a complex or company-wide user mapping file.

 Use mappings in a PowerShell script